Jim Gordon (musician): Murder of mother, conviction and incarceration

 On June 3, 1983, Gordon attacked his 71-year-old widowed mother, Osa Marie (Beck) Gordon, with a hammer, then fatally stabbed her with a butcher knife, claiming that a voice told him to kill her.

 Only after his arrest for murder was Gordon properly diagnosed with schizophrenia.
 At his trial, the court accepted that he had acute schizophrenia, but he was not allowed to use an insanity defense because of changes to California law arising from the federal Insanity Defense Reform Act.

 On July 10, 1984, Gordon was sentenced to 16 years to life in prison.
 He was first eligible for parole in 1991, but it was denied several times because he never attended a parole hearing.

 In 2014, he declined to attend his hearing and was denied parole until at least 2018.
 A Los Angeles deputy district attorney stated at the hearing that Gordon was still "seriously psychologically incapacitated" and "a danger when he is not taking his medication".

 In November 2017, Gordon was rediagnosed with schizophrenia.
 On March 7, 2018, he was denied parole for the tenth time and was tentatively scheduled to become eligible again in March 2021.
 At the time of his death in 2023, he was serving his sentence at the California Medical Facility, a medical and psychiatric prison in Vacaville, California.

 Death

 Gordon died in prison on March 13, 2023, at the age of 77.
 Two marriages, to singer Renee Armand and dancer Jill Barabe, both ended in divorce.
-He was survived by his daughter.
+He is survived by his daughter.

 Partial discography

-During his career, Gordon played with a long list of musicians and record producers, including:
+During his career, Gordon played with a long list of musicians and record producers, including the following: